Deportation in the second Trump administration: Guatemala

 In late January 2025, a Guatemalan governmental official stated that three military flights from the US carrying 265 individuals had arrived in Guatemala.

 On August 29, 2025, CNN reported the administration planned to return 600 Guatemalan minors who had arrived in the US unaccompanied.
 The Guatemalan government stated it had reached a bilateral accord with the US, presented by Department of Homeland Security Secretary Kristi Noem during her visit to Guatemala in June, that would guarantee the safe return and family reunification of Guatemalan minors in the US who otherwise might have been placed in custody and provide the returnees with Guatemalan government assistance.
 The National Immigration Law Center and the Young Center for Immigrant Children's Rights filed a class action suit to block the removals of the Guatemalan minors.
 After a hearing on August 30, District of Columbia District Judge Sparkle L. Sooknanan ordered that no unaccompanied Guatemalan minors be removed from the US for at least 14 days.
 Government lawyers confirmed that after the judge's ruling children who had been put on planes headed to Guatemala, at least one of which might have taken off but then returned to the US, were removed and returned to the Office of Refugee Resettlement.

 On September 18, federal district judge Timothy J. Kelly extended Judge Sooknanan's emergency order to all Guatemalan minors who entered the US alone and have not exhausted their immigration appeals.
 Judge Kelly's order enjoins the government from removing these minors from the US.
-In his order, Judge Kelly noted there was no evidence any of the children's families had asked for their return as the government had claimed; referenced a whistleblower report to Congress that at least 30 of the children had been abused in Guatemala; and warned the government against taking his decision as an invitation to remove minors from other countries, some 2,000 of whom are in government facilities.
-Judge Kelly was appointed by Donald J. Trump.
+In his order, Judge Kelly, who was appointed by President Trump, noted there was no evidence any of the children's families had asked for their return as the government had claimed; referenced a whistleblower report to Congress that at least 30 of the children had been abused in Guatemala; and warned the government against taking his decision as an invitation to remove minors from other countries, some 2,000 of whom are in government facilities.

+Iran

+In October 2025, a deportation flight of 54 Iranian people landed at Imam Khomeini International Airport in Tehran.
+Two additional deportation flights to Iran were held in December 2025 and January 2026.
+A flight was initially planned for March 2026 but was canceled after the United States launched a war against Iran.

 Mexico

 On January 23, 2025, Mexico denied a United States military plane the ability to land, causing the plane to never take off while two others bound for Guatemala did.
 Later that week, White House press secretary Karoline Leavitt tweeted that Mexico accepted four deportation flights in one day from the ICE Air Operations and government-chartered flights.

-On February 14, 2025, Mexican President Claudia Sheinbaum said that 13,455 immigrants had been deported to Mexico, 2,970 of which did not originate from Mexico.
+On February 14, 2025, Mexican President Claudia Sheinbaum said that 13,455 immigrants had been deported to Mexico, 2,970 of whom did not originate from Mexico.
+Of the 13,000, 4,300 were Cuban.